Setting Up a Company in Bermuda

 Officers or Representation in Bermuda

-Corporations in Bermuda are required by law to have one director and one secretary.
+The law requires corporations in Bermuda to have one director and one secretary.
 The secretary can be an individual or a company.
 The director of an exempted company may be an individual or any other legal entity.
 The secretary or the director must be an ordinary resident in Bermuda in order to satisfy the residency requirement.

 It is allowable for the directors of exempted companies to also serve as the company’s officers.
-It is required that the company appoint a secretary who attends all meetings of the directors and shareholders.
+The law requires that the company appoint a secretary who attends all meetings of the directors and shareholders.
 The secretary is also responsible for maintaining the company’s records.

 Bermuda corporations are legally allowed to hold bank accounts both within Bermuda and outside its borders.